khalicki/junit-data-table/README.md

 ## User guide

-JUnit 5 supports parametrized tests as described in [Parameterized Tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests) in JUnit documentation.
+JUnit 5 supports parameterized tests as described in [Parameterized Tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests) in JUnit documentation.
-Each test is declared using `@ParametrizedTest` annotation and at least one *Arguments Source*.
+Each test is declared using `@ParameterizedTest` annotation and at least one *Arguments Source*.
 This library adds a new `Arguments Source` that has the ability to provide multiple arguments for each test invocation.

 ### DataTableSource

-In order to pass arguments to parametrized test, a `@DataTableSource` annotation should be added to test method.
+In order to pass arguments to parameterized test, a `@DataTableSource` annotation should be added to test method.
 The name of this annotation comes from [Data tables](https://spockframework.org/spock/docs/2.3/data_driven_testing.html#data-tables) concept from Spock framework.

 The `value` attribute of the annotation contain array of arguments for each test invocation.
 Each invocation is represented by `@Row` annotation.
 There should be at least one row defined in data table.